 To make matters worse, this year saw P&O Cruises up their recommended daily gratuity from £6 to £7 for all passengers over the age of 12.
 It therefore comes as a surprise that, following the implementation of this, the line has made a complete U-turn by outright confirming the daily service charge will be scrapped from May 2019.
 This means that passengers will no longer have a discretionary charge applied to their bill – although passengers will have the option to pay a service charge at their own discretion by visiting reception during their cruise.

 P&O Cruises Senior Vice President, Paul Ludlow, said: “We take huge pride in giving guests a holiday experience that’s truly memorable and special.
 By removing the daily discretionary service charge, P&O Cruises will make enjoying a cruise holiday an effortless experience, knowing that great service comes as standard.”

 The line has also confirmed that crew pay will not be affected in any way by the decision and believes this will enhance the overall experience for passengers.
 The move could be implemented in a similar way to Norwegian Cruise Line, which offers fares that absorb the cost of aspects including gratuities, onboard drinks, port taxes and much more.

 With more lines being introduced and new ships being built all the time, it is safe to say the cruise industry is enjoying continuous growth.
 Further, the lines listen to the needs and desires of the consumers, always adapting their service to deliver a better product.

 GoCruise offers a chance to embark on an exciting business opportunity, enabling you to run your own franchise and earn commission on every cruise booking you secure.
-For more information, contact our friendly team via the freephone number above or complete the online application form and let us get back to you.
+For more information, contact us via the number above or complete an Online Enquiry Form.